-This is the worst kind of demagoguery, not only because it’s dispiriting and counterproductive but – more to the point – it isn’t true.
+Theirs is the worst kind of demagoguery, not only because it’s dispiriting and counterproductive but – more to the point – because it’s blatantly false.

 We are fortunate to live at a time in this country when every able-bodied man and woman can strive to better their circumstances by working, saving and investing.

-Wages are the highest in more than a decade.
+Interest rates are at rock bottom.
 Inflation is low.
-The dollar is strong.
-Household income and net worth are at record levels.
+Energy is cheap.
+The pandemic is receding.
 Corporate profits are up.
 And so is the stock market.

 If capitalism is broken, do me a favor.
 Don’t fix it.

 Some folks, of course, are ready to invest, but they aren’t sure how or where.
 Or the stock market scares them.

 In my experience, this is generally because they don’t understand the risk of not investing in stocks.

 Like a slow leak in a pool, inflation is steadily eroding your purchasing power.
 (It takes over $3 today to buy what $1 bought in 1980.)